ChrstphrHll/npc_gen/students/Jovos Seldanna.md

 ---
+name: Jovos Seldanna
+race: Half-Elf
+hair: straight black hair that's put back in a long pony tail
+eyes: Pale Blue
+skin: Light Tan
+ideal: Peace
+trait1: Suave
+trait2: Crude
+trait: I ask a lot of questions.
+flaw: When I see something valuable, I can't think about anything but how to steal it.
+bond: It is my duty to protect my students.
 birthday:
   numeric: 3/23
   written: 23rd of Melorent
-bond: It is my duty to protect my students.
-eyes: Pale Blue
-flaw: When I see something valuable, I can't think about anything but how to steal it.
-guild: Jettenia
-hair: straight black hair that's put back in a long pony tail
-ideal: Peace
-name: Jovos Seldanna
-organizations: []
-partyID: 28
-race: Half-Elf
 relationships:
 - name: Railyn Retenia
   type: partymate